Information and Steps for Evaluations

 The questionnaires and tests are scored, analyzed and interpreted.
 Medical, psychological and school records are also reviewed.
 Findings from the testing, observations, and information gathered are all considered when the overall interpretations and conclusions are made.
 A written detailed report is completed.

 An appointment will be made to review the results of the evaluation.
-During this meeting, a detailed written report is presented and reviewed with the family.
-The child’s strengths and weaknesses are discussed, and individualized intervention/treatment recommendations are provided to serve as a guide to help the child succeed academically, socially, emotionally, and behaviorally.
+During this meeting, evaluation findings are discussed in detail, and individualized intervention/treatment recommendations are provided to serve as a guide to succeed academically, socially, emotionally, and behaviorally.
+The evaluation’s written report is provided following this appointment.

-Following the Feedback session, some families request that the evaluating Psychologist attend a school meeting to help explain the evaluation results to the child’s school and professionals that are working with the child.
-The evaluating Psychologist may also be requested to assist the team in developing educational plans and accessing services that the child needs.
-These are considered additional services billed at $225 per 45-minute consult.
+Following the Feedback session, some families request that the evaluating Psychologist schedule additional meetings to help explain the evaluation results and recommendations to other professionals/educators involved in the patient’s care.
+The evaluating Psychologist may also be requested to assist the patient’s team in developing intervention/educational plans and accessing services that the patient may need.
+These are considered additional services billed accordingly.